 Do you wish you could use CloudWatch, but don't want to go all-in on AWS products?
 There's AWS Lambda, EKS, ECS, CloudWatch and more.
 How much does that all cost in the end?
-Why do companies choose AWS when there's so many options out there?
-In this blog post we're going to look at what alternatives small and medium business have to CloudWatch, and what each of these services can and can't do.
+Why do companies choose AWS when there are so many options out there?
+In this blog post, we're going to look at what alternatives small and medium businesses have to CloudWatch, and what each of these services can and can't do.

 List of tools we will compare:

 - It allows us to configure alarms to trigger a notification (like sending emails) when any specified condition is rendered satisfied.

 - CloudWatch provides a feature called Events, which is different from alerts.
 It makes the platform aware of the application’s operational changes as they happen in real time.
 An Event can even automatically trigger a specified action.

 - Very advanced visibility and insights about other integrated AWS services.

 - Centralized storage and analysis for logs and metrics from all combined AWS resources also allow executing queries on this data.

 - It can only be used for AWS services.
 There may be some good scripts made by third parties to get metrics for non-AWS servers but they aren't an "official" solution.

 - Not enough customization of dashboards.

 - No transaction tracing.